glarer/UserspaceBypass/Readme.md

 4. The nginx configuration files are in `source_codes/apps/nginx`, move them to `/etc/` folder.
 The website files need to be put in `/var/www/html` and they can be accessed from the `8088` port.
 Using `dd` to make files of a specific size.
 5. Run `sudo nignx` to start nginx daemon program.
 Test whether it is working by `curl` or `wget`, e.g., `curl http://localhost:8088/4k.html`.
 6. Do the benchmark by using [wrk](https://github.com/wg/wrk) from another machine. `./wrk -t8 -c1024 -d12 <URL_&_FILES>`.
 Here `-t8 -c1024 -d12` represent 8 threads, 1024 connection, and 12 seconds respectively.
-7. `strace` to find the syscall address.
+7. `strace` the nginx-worker thread to find the syscall address.
 Now we support 5 syscalls acceleration: `openat, setsockopt, writev, sendfile, close`.
 Add addresses of these 5 syscalls in `source_codes/ub/zz_daemon/main.c`, and recompile the daemon program.
 8. Insert the kernel module first, and then run the daemon program in root mode.
 9. Run wrk from another machine(the same machine is also ok) and wait for the boost complete.
 The boost period may cost more than 3 minutes depending on the RPS, so the first boost needs a big number of wrk -d parameter.
 10. After the acceleration is complete, stop wrk and continue to use `-d12` for testing.